pdsouza/pmsh/README.md

 ## Licensing

-PMShell is licensed under the BSD 3-Clause License, see LICENSE for all legal stuff.
+PMShell is licensed under the BSD 3-Clause License, see [LICENSE](https://github.com/pdsouza/pmsh/blob/master/LICENSE) for all the legal stuff.

 ## Authors